sh-tney/hillmanLab-utilities/fileFisher/README.md

 This utility makes organizing multi-layered subdirectory trees & getting specific files out of them a breeze, by taking in any "root" directory to search from; and a target filename.
 Searching through all the subdirectories and copying out matches, the files are all placed in a single folder and renamed to match the immedeate parent folder + actual filename.

 ## Usage and Examples
 For now, simply double-clicking the *fileFisher.bat* file will work fine.
+The *fileFisher.bat* file can be safely copied/moved anywhere on it's own and should work fine; although having the link to this documentation available may be handy for future reference.

 ```> Enter Root of Search Tree: ```